 Back to all articles

-Subscription budgeting: a hard cap
+Set a hard cap on subscription spending

 A hard subscription cap is structural, not motivational — and the YNAB/Notion crowd has the framework but lacks the right primitive.

-Subscription budgeting: a hard cap
+Set a hard cap on subscription spending

 On 26 March 2026 Netflix took the US Standard ad-free plan from $17.99 to $19.99 and pushed Premium to $27 — the second hike inside a year.
 If you paid annually last spring and your partner sits on Spotify Premium (also up in February 2026, from $11.99 to $12.99), the subscriptions envelope just fattened by roughly $36 to $60 over the next quarter, and nobody asked whether the household budget had room for it.